gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-vs-3d-library.md

 <iframe class="webgl_example" src="resources/three-js-cube-with-lights.html" width="400" height="300"></iframe>
 <a class="webgl_center" href="resources/three-js-cube-with-lights.html" target="_blank">click here to open in a separate window</a>

-Here's the code in OpenGL (not ES) to display a sphere with 2 lights in OpenGL
+Here's similar code in OpenGL (not ES) to display a cube with 2 lights.

 <pre class="prettyprint">
   // Setup